 - Medical or Dental Students.
-The Unsubsidized loan has a $32,000 maximum per year for a nine month academic year.
-The total aggregate for Subsidized and Unsubsidized loans during undergraduate and graduate studies is $224,000.
+The Unsubsidized loan has a $32,000 maximum per year for a nine-month academic year.
+The aggregate for Subsidized and Unsubsidized loans during undergraduate and graduate studies is $224,000.

-Interest: Interest begins accruing for the borrower when funds are wired to the school.
+Interest: Interest begins accruing for the borrower when funds are made available to the student.
 The interest rate throughout repayment is fixed at the rate that was established when the borrower received disbursements.
 (Currently 6.21%).

-Conditions: The borrower must fill out a FAFSA need analysis to determine the financial need.
+Conditions: The borrower must fill out a FAFSA need analysis to determine their financial need and eligibility.
 This loan can be used to replace an expected family contribution.
 It is given out in two equal disbursements when tuition is due.